BBFC Classification: 12

 The Pit & The Pendulum was a bigger budget affair than …Usher and has a bit more of a pace to it, especially during the last half of the film, and Vincent Price hams it up for all he’s worth in what is probably the first example of the ‘typical’ Price performance he would become known for.
 The appearance of Barbara ‘Black Sunday‘ Steele as Elizabeth adds a little Gothic glamour and although John Kerr isn’t the most engaging of leading men he is perfectly adequate as a straight man to Price’s demented scenery chewing, making The Pit & The Pendulum a little less groundbreaking than its predecessor but still a worthy competitor to Hammer’s output of the time.

 Tales of Terror followed in 1962 and saw Roger Corman adopt the anthology format to tell three short stories which, in many ways, is the best way to adapt Poe for the screen.
-Vincent Price stars in all three stories – Morella, The Black Cat and The Case of M. Valdemar (the latter two remade by George A. Romero and Dario Argento as Two Evil Eyes in 1990) – and steals the show again, although celebrated German actor Peter Lorre gives him a run for his money in The Black Cat, easily the most entertaining of the three stories.
+Vincent Price stars in all three stories – Morella, The Black Cat and The Case of M. Valdemar (the latter two stories were remade by Dario Argento and George A. Romero respectively as Two Evil Eyes in 1990) – and steals the show again, although celebrated German actor Peter Lorre gives him a run for his money in The Black Cat, easily the most entertaining of the three stories.

 Peter Lorre returned with Price for The Raven in 1963, which saw fellow horror legend Boris Karloff (who appeared in Universal’s 1935 adaptation of Poe’s poem with Bela Lugosi) join the pair for a comic take on Poe that drastically lightened the tone but showed that treated correctly Poe’s source material could be adapted for a wider audience.
 Taken at face value the script is a little silly but the improvisational style of Peter Lorre clashing with the classical acting style of Karloff is a joy to watch, with Vincent Price holding it together between the pair of them as an actor able to perform in both styles.
 And the final showdown between magicians Price and Karloff is worth watching just to see the crazy 1960’s optical effects, which would no doubt have been seen as cutting edge at the time.